TareqNewazShahriar/raspberry-pi-projects/README.md

 ### TroubleShooting
-* **Trouble: Problem connecting to RPI with VSCode remote explorer with previous ssh config.**
+* **Trouble**: Problem connecting to RPI with VSCode remote explorer with previous ssh config.
-  Shoot: Remote the previous ssh config from the computer.
+  **Shoot**: Remove the previous ssh config from the computer.
+On Windows, generally it is stored in `os drive/users/<username>/.ssh/config`.

 ## Install Node.js